4 September 2025, 13:00-17:30 CEST

 This session explores how principles from the aviation industry such as crew resource management, standard operating procedures, threat and error management and a just safety culture could inform and strengthen anti-doping practices, potentially improving consistency, reducing errors and enhancing the athlete and DCO experience.

-Richard Driscoll MBE | commercial pilot and ITA IDCO Trainer
+Richard Driscoll MBE | Commercial pilot and ITA IDCO Trainer

 Upholding Integrity in Athlete Interactions